mooncat-greenpy/Ghidra_GolangAnalyzerExtension/README.md

 # GolangAnalyzerExtension
 The GolangAnalyzerExtension facilitates the analysis of Golang binaries using Ghidra.
-It supports go1.6 through go1.23.
+It supports multiple Go versions with automated callmap data updates.

 ## Features
 This Ghidra plugin provides the following functionality for analyzing Golang binaries: